-Tokyo is home to many interesting and beautiful places, and it is a popular residential area for locals and foreigners alike.
-However, we all know that the more popular the area, the more expensive rent is.
+Tokyo is home to many interesting and beautiful places, and it is a highly desired residential area for locals and foreigners alike.
+However, we all know that the more popular the area, the more expensive it can be to live there.
 So are there any good places around Tokyo that are suitable for living while still being affordable?

 Every year, a large Japanese real estate company called Recruit Sumai Company (株式会社リクルート住まいカンパニー) conducts a survey and comes out with a ranking of “The Most Desirable Place to Live in the Kanto Region.”
 In 2018, Kanagawa Prefecture’s Yokohama City topped the list.
-However, apart from the most desirable place to live, the survey also asks residents about their recommended hidden gems in the region.
+However, in addition to the most desired places to live, the survey also asks residents about their recommended hidden gems in the region.
 Check out the top 3 in Kanto that gained the most recommendations in 2018!

-Kitasenju in the Adachi Ward of Tokyo has placed first among the hidden gems in the Kanto region for three consecutive years!
-Five train lines serve the area and it only takes 15 minutes to get to Tokyo Station.
+Kitasenju in the Adachi Ward of Tokyo has taken the number one spot among the hidden gems in the Kanto region for three consecutive years!
+Commuting from here is easy as there are five train lines serve the area and it only takes 15 minutes to get to Tokyo Station.

 Kitasenju is home to plenty of commercial facilities – not only does it have four large shopping malls but also retro shopping streets.
-You can find 15 convenience stores, 14 cafes, seven supermarkets, and five drugstores within just 500 meters from the station.
+You can find many convenience stores, cafes, supermarkets, and drugstores within just a 500 meter walk from the station.

 Kitasenju is also known as “Shitamachi,” which roughly translates to “simple old town” in English.
 There is a street called “Nomiyayokocho (飲み屋横丁)” that is brimming with izakaya or Japanese pubs.
 If you would like to have a drink after work, Kitasenju is the ideal place.